emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

 ### Built-in Database

 - Mnesia renamed to the Built-in Database.
 - The data format and REST API have changed.
-For more information, please refer to `/authorization/sources/built_in_database/rules/{clients,users}`.

 4.x ACL data can be exported with `./bin/emqx_ctl data export` command.
-Users may convert the data into 5.x format and import it through the corresponding REST API.
+Users may convert the data into 5.x format and import it through the corresponding REST API `/authorization/sources/built_in_database/rules/{clients,users}`.

 #### Example